Website search optimisation in a nutshell

 That IS the reality, and so anyone who claims that they can get you to the top in organic search results is likely to be exaggerating!

-Also remember that your competition will also be working hard to get to the top and stay there.
+Also remember that your competition will be working hard to get to the top too, and they'll continue to work hard to stay there.

 An ambitious claim that you will hear a lot from people offering SEO services.